-So if this makes you uncomfortable/you have no interest, best to get out of this post now.
+So if this makes you uncomfortable/you have no interest in Feminine products, best to get out of this post now.
 (But really, stay and learn more!
 Who doesn’t like free education?)

-From a general health point of view, I did a project for a science class in college and researched the pros and cons of the different feminine hygiene products.
+From a general health point of view, I did a project for a science class in college and researched the pros and cons of the different feminine products related to hygiene.
 I, personally, used pads and only used tampons for swimming activities.
 For this project I discovered or became fully aware of the downfalls to these options.

-1) The environment is harmed as you are putting plastic, non-biodegradable products into the ocean or into landfills.
+1) The environment is harmed as you are putting plastic, non-biodegradable products (inclusively Feminine products like Sanitary pads) into the ocean or into landfills.

 2) Tampons are not the best as fibers can come loose when in use and cause an infection in your area.
 They also sometimes don’t absorb everything causing stains or the use of a liner as well.